kedio-labs/velo-city-db/README.md

 java -jar velo-city-db-0.1.0-standalone.jar --override-csv-files true --data-directory-path /database/target/directory
 ```

-The app will download bicycle traffic data in CSV format for all supported cities and ingest the data in an SQLite
-database.
-Patience is a bliss, the whole process can take some time!

-Once the process has completed, you should have a new SQLite database located at the location provided with the flag `--data-directory-path`.
+Once the process has completed, you should have a new SQLite database located at the location provided with the
+flag `--data-directory-path`.

-### How to run tests
+## How to run tests

 This project uses Gradle as a build tool.